Best Ways to Grill Pork Medallions

 Instructions: Season medallions with your favorite spice rub, then wrap a piece of low-sodium bacon around each piece.
 When you’ve made one full pass around with the bacon, tuck the end of the bacon into itself, making a knot so it won’t come undone.
 You could also use a toothpick to keep the bacon in place.
 With a medium-high heat, place medallions on the pre-greased charcoal grill, flipping every 5 minutes for about 20 minutes.
 The internal temperature should read 145 to 150 degrees.
 Let rest 5 to 10 minutes before serving.
 Enjoy!

-If you want to get even fancier with it, try out this prosciutto-wrapped pork medallions recipe or this pork medallions with plum sauce recipe.
-If you are looking to spice your pork up with a Mexican twist, try this delicious pork tacos recipe.
+If you want to get even fancier with it, try out this prosciutto-wrapped pork medallions recipe, or if you are looking to spice your pork up with a Mexican twist, try this delicious pork tacos recipe.
 Your taste buds are going to be melting!

 How Long to Grill Pork Tenderloin Medallions